 The G-Class delivers off-road prowess and it’ll go miles into the wilderness with its special chassis and multiple locking differentials.
 But it’s now a far more civilised on-road machine in Mk2 format and comes only with a choice of a silky straight-6 turbodiesel in the G400d, or V8 in the AMG version.

-Anything with either ‘e’, ‘de’ or ‘EQ’ in its name is part of Mercedes’ ever-expanding range of plug-in hybrid and electric cars.
+Anything with either ‘e’, ‘de’ or ‘EQ’ in its name is part of Mercedes’ ever-expanding range of electric and plug-in hybrid cars.
 For plug-in hybrids (PHEVs), Mercedes uses ‘e’ for petrol-electric models and ‘de’ for diesel-electrics.